L-L-S-A/.github/PULL_REQUEST_TEMPLATE.md

 **Product**: <Name>

 **What is changing**
-- <Business-level description of what changes are being released.>
+- <Business-level/description of what changes are being released.>

 **Why are these changes happening?**
 - <What value are these changes bringing to the business?
 Why are these changes important?>